idealo/idealo.github.io/README.md

 ## FAQ

-#### Can I add Question here?
+#### Can I add Questions here?

 Yes for sure, just edit this readme.md and create a pull request!

 ## Feedback

 If you have any feedback, please create a github issue.
-We will respond fast to your request.
+We will respond as fast as possible to your request.

 ## Roadmap